ruslansavchuk/kubernetes-the-hard-way/docs/01-container-runtime.md

 As we can see, we configured containerd to use runc (we installed before) to run containers.

-Now we can configure contanerd service
+After configuration file create, we need to create containerd service
 ```bash
 cat <<EOF | sudo tee /etc/systemd/system/containerd.service
 [Unit]